COVID-19: How to set the pace of new organisation models in industry ?

 Whether to achieve higher levels of activity or to resume activity effectively, the key to productivity is pace.

 One consequence of this crisis has been that many companies have needed to adapt their work schedules.
 Even on a small scale, this causes staff to lose their momentum, meaning a possible drop in productivity.
-To support employees in these changes, it is vital to reinstate some bearings:: reminders of the start and end of work schedules, breaks, barrier gestures, sanitary measures, etc. The organisation will run more smoothly as all individuals are given clear information, both inside and outside of buildings using specifically designed devices.
+To support employees in these changes, it is vital to provide communication at key points throughout the day: reminders of the start and end of shifts, breaks and coronavirus safety measures.
+The organisation will run more smoothly as all individuals are given clear information, both inside and outside buildings, using specifically designed devices.

 Cyberthreats on the increase: how does better time management reduce the risks?